ballercat/walt/CONTRIBUTING.md

 ## Parser

 The most 'hot' area of the codebase.
-Responsible for generating the correct AST/IR that the emiter can convert into binary.
+Responsible for generating the correct AST/IR that the emitter can convert into binary.
 This is where the tokens from tokenizer become language features.

 The parser currently generates both AST and IR in a single pass of the token stream.
 The AST _may_ be removed in the future.